Dianna Snape introduced you to me as someone who has begun her photography career by studying architecture...

-I like taking pictures of everyday life.
-Activities or events, unstaged scenes or still life.
-I am really interested in how things are naturally, like people, nature, and food!
+I like taking pictures of everyday life; activities or events, unstaged scenes or still life.
+I am really interested in how things are naturally, like people, nature and food!
 I feel that architecture often facilitates or creates the environment for these instances.

 Sibling has been around for years.
 Maybe 6, informally.
 There are 8 of us and we're all good friends.
 We're practically family.
 We all went to Melbourne Uni, except for one.
 We had a space in Mitchell House and were there all the time, working, eating and sometimes sleeping!
 We were learning together and from each other and I think this is when we really developed our shared sensibilities.
 We started by working on small projects together, just little gallery things like responses or installations.
 The last couple of years we have done more architectural projects, like fit-outs, and this year we decided to take it all more seriously and make it a business.
-It's mostly architecture based, but there are also graphic design and research-based projects.
+It's mostly architecture based but there are also graphic design and research-based projects.

 Recently we have worked on a cafe in Caulfield called Mr. Brightside.
 Nick was the architect and I was working on the identity and interior.
-The location was quite a corporate building, it was an average shell to work with, but there was a park across the road.
+The location was quite a corporate-looking building, it was an average shell to work with, but there was a park across the road.
 We decided to turn the space into something like a log cabin or a cave, looking outside, where the cafe can also supply blankets and picnic baskets so people can cross the road and enjoy the park.
-We also did a project for fashion label Pageant, who are good friends of ours, for a show called Melodies In The Air.
+We also did a project for fashion label Pageant, good friends of ours, for a show called Melodies In The Air.
 They asked us to construct a chair, although the brief was pretty loose, so we made a throne.
-Their references were quite decadent yet tough, with images of Faberge eggs, giant ice-creams, crowns, babes and rubber tires!
+Their references were quite decadent yet tough, with images of Faberge eggs, giant ice-creams, crowns, babes and rubber tyres!
 We made more of a living structure, the kind of place a Pageant Guy could inhabit.

 I started by constructing a personality from the references and thinking about what type of activities this character would do to give context to what kind of chair he would use.
-I imagined him drinking champagne, listening to hip-hop, wearing obnoxious hats, eating cup cakes, posing, sleeping...
-The idea evolved into a day in the life of this character, and pimping the chair out to facilitate his activities.
+I imagined him drinking champagne, listening to hip-hop, wearing obnoxious hats, eating cupcakes, posing, sleeping...
+The idea evolved into a day in the life of this character and pimping the chair out to facilitate his activities.
 The parts of the chair were designed to be rotated and reconfigured to accommodate different situations.
 The idea of a throne evolved from the idea of this Pageant Guy being king of his own universe.

 Condiment was a project that I worked on with Chris Barton.
 It started out as a conversation between us and our friends about everyday life with food as the common theme.